 No, they’re not technically makeup, per se, but according to Grayson, blotting papers are neck and neck with concealer when it comes to do-or-die importance come award season.
 “These are the best blotting papers.
 They’re indispensable.
 Even as I’m walking around the building, I’m always carrying a little kit with me, and that kit consists of these blotting linens by Boscia, concealers, and a small set of brushes.”

 So who are Grayson’s leading ladies who consistently nail their makeup game?
-Keep scrolling for some of his all-time favorite women (in his own words).
+We've rounded up some of his all-time favorite women (in his own words).

 “Going back in the years, I would say Audrey Hepburn is still one of the great looks of all time.
 I look back at this, and I say oh my god.
 It’s just so classic.”

 “Obviously, Princess Grace.
 Another one of the greatest looks of all time.
 But also it was because she was there.
 She made an appearance.
 It was simple; it was her.”